Testo 557

 Testo 557 Pirani probe logging microns during evacuation.

-• App-native reporting: create and send digital measurement reports (PDF/CSV) straight from your phone—no clipboards, no lost paperwork.
+• App-native reporting: create and send digital measurement reports (PDF/CSV) straight from your phone — no clipboards, no lost paperwork.

 • Four-valve robustness: daily-duty build that pairs well with large-bore hoses and core tools for serious time savings.

-Comparison: Testo 557 vs Fieldpiece SM480V
+Testo 557 vs Fieldpiece SM480V

 Feature Testo 557 Fieldpiece SM480V